-Picture this: it’s the start of summer, and your family wants to kick things off with a good old fashioned cook out.
+Picture this: summer has begun and your family wants to kick things off with a good old fashioned cook out.
 You buy the burgers, tidy the yard, and uncover the pool – only to find that your water is a green, swampy mess.
-Yes, you’ve got algae, my friend.
-So what can you do to eliminate algae?
+Yep – you’ve got algae, my friend.

-If you ask the folks at Pool Center, they’ll tell you that black algae is one of the most aggravating strains around – and that’s saying something since all algae is pretty aggravating.
-You often find this menacing algae setting down roots in your pool walls, leaving unseemly black dots that can ruin anyone’s pool day.
+Black algae is one of the most aggravating strains around – and that’s saying something since all algae is pretty aggravating.
+You often find this menacing algae growing roots on your pool walls, leaving black dots that are sure to ruin your pool day.

-Bicarbonate, the active ingredient in the baking soda, is an effective spot treatment to help to kill the algae and loosen it from the wall.
-Make sure you really get every last particle free; black algae has particularly long and stubborn roots, which is why is such a persistent strand of algae.
-But with enough scrubbing, you can banish the black algae for good.
+If you encounter black algae, you’d better roll up your sleeves because you have some scrubbing to do.
+Grab a brush and some baking soda.
+Bicarbonate, the active ingredient in baking soda, is an effective spot treatment to help kill the algae and loosen it from the wall.
+Make sure you really get every last particle free; black algae has particularly long and stubborn roots which makes it a persistent strand.
+With enough scrubbing you can banish the black algae for good.

 Eliminate Algae of All Types

 The goal is to never have algae.
 Test your water regularly, keep your filter clean and in good working order, and be sure to treat your water after big pool parties.
 Using a floating pool skimmer and chemical dispenser like the Solar-Breeze NX2 will remove debris from the surface of your pool before it has a chance to sink, decay, and turn into food for algae.
 With careful pool maintenance, algae can be one thing you do not have to worry about.